chef/chef-web-docs/content/resources/windows_task/_index.md

   default_value: null
   new_in: null
   description_list:
-  - markdown: "The user\u2019s password.
-The user property must be set if using this\n\
+  - markdown: The user’s password.
+The user property must be set if using this property.
-      property."
 - property: priority
   ruby_type: Integer
   required: false